tummfm/jax-sgmc/examples/cifar.md

 We have defined the log-likelihood to accept a batch of data, and we take care to set the `is_batched=True` when calling `minibatch_potential`.

-It should be noted that it is possible to provide an additional state and then the log-likelihood signature would also consider a state parameter:
-The log-likelihood signature changes from:   (Sample, Data) -> Likelihood
-                                     to :   (State, Sample, Data) -> Likelihood, NewState if `has_state` is set to true.

 We want to sample the neural network parameters; we denote them as `'w'` and use the initial parameters as a starting sample.

 ```{code-cell} ipython3